lucasrod16/image-resize/README.md

 ### API Gateway REST API

-The repository also provisions an API Gateway REST API for image uploading and resizing.
+The Terraform code also provisions an API Gateway REST API.

-The API has an endpoint `/images` with a `PUT` method.
-The method is integrated with S3 to store uploaded images in the S3 bucket.
+The API has an `/images` endpoint defined and allows `PUT` operations.
+It is integrated with S3 to store uploaded images in the S3 bucket.

+This is necessary so that users don't have direct access to S3 in AWS.
+They can use the REST API to upload images, and the API handles uploading the image to the S3 bucket.

 API Gateway assumes an IAM role with permissions to upload to S3.